 PLM in the Present Era

 Over the past 3 decades, PLM has evolved far greater than just being a manufacturing tool.
 Today there are numerous PLM providers.
 Supported by the use of modern technology, the benefits have excelled further than initially intended.
-The term ‘PLM’ is now commonly used to represent a set of softwares integrated.
+The term ‘PLM’ is now commonly used to represent a set of software integrated.
 It’s the go-to digital solution for corporations.
 They can now manage the lifecycle of a product, from concept to sales.
 The ideology remains the same as it did with AMC.
 However, in the present era, an efficient and effective PLM system is completely integrated through the same data and information within a corporation.
 Consequently, ensuring data reliability and decreasing errors.

 Do You Need a PLM

-As mentioned before, PLM is not just an assisting tool, it exists as an own entity.
+As mentioned before, PLM is not just an assisting tool, it exists as its own entity.
 As a result, according to Business Insider, they estimate the global PLM market size to reach 36.09 billion USD by 2025.
 In short, PLM is definitely a big deal.
 It has expanded beyond car manufacturing to multiple industries including:

 - Fashion & Brands